Appraised Value

 The appraised value of a property provides an objective measure of the property's worth, helping buyers avoid overpaying and sellers to set a realistic asking price for their property.
 This value is important to lenders and can help avoid complications during the sales process.

-Appraised Value value plays a central role in the real estate industry, especially in transactions involving mortgages, as it influences how much money a lender is willing to loan a buyer for purchasing a property.
+Appraised Value plays a central role in the real estate industry, especially in transactions involving mortgages, as it influences how much money a lender is willing to loan a buyer for purchasing a property.
 Understanding the concept of appraised value, how it differs from other property valuations, and its implications is vital for both buyers and sellers in the real estate market.

 Related: 15 Best Places to Invest in Real Estate in 2024